AspadaX/RustyFace/README.md

 - `--repository` is followed by the `repo_id` of the repository that you want to download from HuggingFace.
 - `--tasks` is followed by the number of concurrent downloads.
 For example, 4 means downloading 4 files at once.
 It is recommended to use a lower number if your network conditions do not support higher concurrency.

-## Quickstart - With Installation
+### Installation via Cargo
-If you would like to reuse the program, it is recommended to install RustyFace onto your system rather than using the binaries.
-Here is how you can do it.
+If you would like to build from source, you need to have Rust installed.
+For those new to Rust, please refer to the [official installation guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-### Install Rust
+#### Install Rust
 On Linux and macOS:
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```
 On Windows, you can download the installation executable via this link: https://win.rustup.rs/

-### Install RustyFace
+#### Install RustyFace
-After done installing Rust, just type this to your terminal:
+After installing Rust, just type this to your terminal:
 ```
 cargo install rustyface
 ```